 Scenario 3 argues that sub-Earth concentrations of C are the most likely explanation for the present thin, $<10$ bar atmosphere.
-This is due to the low partition coefficient of C limiting how much can be stored in the planet's core, and producing a mantle with a C concentration nearly that of the bulk planet's.
+This is due to the low partition coefficient of C limiting how much can be stored in the planet's core, thus producing a mantle with a C concentration nearly that of the bulk planet's.
 For bulk planet compositions at or above the Earth's, these mantle concentrations are well above the smallest that we predict will produce a $<10$ bar atmosphere today (0.002 wt\%; Figure~\ref{fig:activityrotation}).
-Therefore, despite the relatively high age of the host-star (6--9 Gyr), the atmospheric stripping rate would have to be at least a factor of 10 larger than the estimated upper bound for an Earth-like C abundance to result in a present day atmosphere $<$ 10 bar (see Equation~\ref{eq:c_tot_max}).
+Therefore, despite the relatively high age of the host star (6--9~Gyr), the atmospheric stripping rate would have to be at least a factor of 10 larger than the estimated upper bound for an Earth-like C abundance to result in a present-day atmosphere $<$ 10 bar (see Equation~\ref{eq:c_tot_max}).